General Program Information

 - Three professional letters of recommendation are required;

 - All applicants will participate in an interview;

-The completed application form and fee, transcripts of all previous undergraduate and graduate work, essay, documentation of nursing licensure in the United States, MSN certification (where applicable), letters of recommendation and resume or vita must be submitted to the ETSU Graduate School or the TTU Graduate College, depending upon the applicant’s choice.
-International students must also forward the additionally required documentation to the appropriate school.
+The completed application form and fee, transcripts of all previous undergraduate and graduate work, personal statement, documentation of nursing licensure in the United States, MSN certification (where applicable), letters of recommendation and resume or vita must be submitted to the ETSU Graduate College or the TTU Graduate College, depending upon the applicant’s choice.
+International students must also forward the additionally required documentation to the appropriate Graduate College.

 Student Retention and Progression Criteria